Posts tagged dreaming

 6. Discomfort Help

 I’m not proud to admit this, but I was extremely out of sorts during the twelve days we had to disassemble my office and temporarily relocate it to the living room.
-This gave me an entirely new appreciation of what my clients experience regularly.
+This gave me an entirely new appreciation for what my clients experience regularly.
 It feels terrible when our environment doesn’t support us.

 My living and working areas were in disarray, which made it extremely challenging to function and focus.
 Fortunately, my family was there to help me navigate being uncomfortable by encouraging a positive perspective and keeping me focused on the goal.
 My husband gently reminded me, “The chaos will only last a short while.”
 My daughter, Allison, used a different yet equally effective approach.
 She said, “Mom, change and chaos are good for you.”